vinaykulk621/portfolio/posts/4_startups.md

 your revenue will be easliy more than 1,00,000Rs per month.

-What about maintenance charges?
+What about maintenance charges tho?

 ___

 ## Egg Rice stall
-Many students and day workers who have a strict scchedule to be followed prefer quick food.What can be quicker than an egg rice made on a road side stall.Believe me there is lot of scope and place to grow in this business.
+Many students and day workers who have a strict schedule prefer quick food.
+What can be quicker than an egg rice made on a road side stall.
+Believe me there is lot of scope and place to grow in this business.

 **Make egg rice** <br />
 1. Get eggs.